Sopel97/FatTitz/README.md

 By default, Fat Titz uses NNUE in Stockfish's Hybrid mode, where certain positions are evaluated with the old handcrafted evaluation.
 Other modes are Pure (NNUE only) and Classical (handcrafted evaluation only).

 #### LargePages
 Control allocation of the hash table as Large Pages (LP).
 On Windows this option does not appear if the operating system lacks LP support or if LP has not properly been set up.
+With 3l33t hAxX0r skills it is possible to enable Large Pages even on Windows Home editions.

 #### NUMA
 This option only appears on NUMA machines, i.e. machines with two or more CPUs.
 If this option is set to "on" or "all", Fat Titz will spread its search threads over all nodes.
 If the option is set to "off", Fat Titz will ignore the NUMA architecture of the machine.
 On Linux, a subset of nodes may be specified on which to run the search threads (e.g. "0-1" or "0,1" to limit the search threads to nodes 0 and 1 out of nodes 0-3).